eapache/starscope/doc/DB_FORMAT.md

 This is also a [JSON](https://en.wikipedia.org/wiki/Json) object.
 The keys are table names, and the values are the tables themselves.
 Each table is an array of records, and each record is itself a JSON object.
-The only keys that are guaranteed are `:file` (the file the record is from) and `:name` an array containing the individual components of the fully-scoped name.
+The only keys that are guaranteed to exist in every record are `:file` (the name of the file the record is from) and `:name` (an array containing the individual components of the fully-scoped name).